-NCBA CLUSA is monitoring the ongoing concern regarding the coronavirus (COVID-19) as it continues to spread to more than 100 locations internationally, including in the U.S. As the situation evolves, NCBA CLUSA is referring to the guidance provided by the Centers for Disease Control and Prevention and the World Health Organization to inform our operations in the U.S. and in the 21 countries around the world in which we implement development projects.
+NCBA CLUSA continues to closely monitor the global coronavirus (COVID-19) pandemic.
+As the situation evolves, NCBA CLUSA is referring to guidance provided by the Centers for Disease Control and Prevention and the World Health Organization to inform our operations in the U.S. and in the 21 countries around the world in which we implement development projects.

-If you have resources you would like to share with the co-op community, or if you have questions about COVID-19’s impact on your co-op, please reach out.
+If you have additional resources you would like to share with the co-op community, or if you have questions about COVID-19’s impact on your co-op, don’t hesitate to reach out.

 Please note: The information contained on this page is for informational purposes only.
 The purpose of this page is to promote understanding and knowledge of the COVID-19 pandemic and the potential effects on cooperative businesses.
 NCBA CLUSA is not providing advice on legal, health, or public health issues.
 Consult the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and federal and local authorities for more information related to public health.
 For legal advice, please consult with your attorney.